 P.S.
 If any of you have had similar experiences that you want to share, I'd love to hear about them.

 Many of my major health problems began after having oral surgery in 1994.
-I did have an optic neuritis prior in 1992 but the etiology could never be fully explained.
-The reason for the surgery was to remove an abscessed portion of bone from my maxilla (which interestingly was on the same side as the neuritis).
+I did have optic neuritis before 1992, but the etiology could never be fully explained.
+The reason for the surgery was to remove an abscessed portion of bone from my maxilla (which, interestingly, was on the same side as the neuritis).
 Actually, there was more bone abscessed than the surgeon could initially tell from my x-rays.
-Of course he later discovered this fact during the actual surgery.
-Afterwards, I felt very ill.
+Of course, he later discovered this fact during the actual surgery.
+Afterward, I felt very ill.
 In fact, my recovery did not go well at all.

-I tried returning to work two weeks later but ended up taking a medical leave of absence for over two months because I was just too exhausted, sick, and debilitated.
+I tried returning to work two weeks later but took a medical leave of absence for over two months because I was just too exhausted, sick, and debilitated.
 I couldn't physically function.

-After several rounds of labs it was believed I had developed mono (Epstein-Barr) following the surgery, which was true.
+After several rounds of labs, it appeared I had developed mono (Epstein-Barr) following the surgery, which was true.
 This was thought to be the sole reason for my feeling so badly and that I would recover in time.
 Little did I know; it was only the beginning.

 I've never felt the same since.